 It has high potential for long, peaceful naps.

-One of the biggest draws on the island is John D. MacArthur Beach State Park.
+Otherwise, one of the biggest attractions on the island is John D. MacArthur Beach State Park.
 It includes two miles of Singer Island beach along with nature trails, kayak rentals, a children’s playground, picnicking facilities and educational programs.

 The park has an entrance fee of $5 per vehicle with two or more people and $4 per vehicle with one person.